Get 80% off your plan for your first 3 months*

 Common mistakes to avoid when applying for a Texas business license

-• Application errors: Double-check all business details and credentials before submitting to prevent processing delays
+• Double-check your application: Verify all business details and credentials before submitting to prevent processing delays.

-• Jurisdiction oversight: Research federal, state, and local requirements separately — each level may have different licensing needs
+• Research every jurisdiction: Check federal, state, and local requirements separately since each level has different licensing needs.

 Manage your Texas business with Xero